sergi0gs/Marvel_vs_DC/README.md

 ### 4.Which has more Heroes or Villains?

 --------------------------------------------------------
-### 5.Realize a comparative between the character abilites of both comics.
+### 5. What superpowers predominate in the characters of DC Comics and Marvel Comics?

 --------------------------------------------------------
 ### 6.Who are the most intelligent characters?